blackpuppy/docs/en/core-libraries/helpers/html.rst

     :param array $options: An array of :term:`html attributes` for the containing ``<ul>`` element.
-Can also contain the 'separator', 'firstClass' and 'lastClass' options.
+Can also contain the 'separator', 'firstClass', 'lastClass' and 'escape' options.
     :param string|array $startText: The text or element that precedes the ul.

     Returns breadcrumbs as a (x)html list.

     This method uses :php:meth:`HtmlHelper::tag()` to generate list and its elements.
 Works similar to :php:meth:`~HtmlHelper::getCrumbs()`, so it uses options which every crumb was added with.
 You can use the ``$startText`` parameter to provide the first breadcrumb link/text.
 This is useful when you always want to include a root link.
 This option works the same as the ``$startText`` option for :php:meth:`~HtmlHelper::getCrumbs()`.

     .. versionchanged:: 2.1